Posted on Tuesday, 21ˢᵗ January, 2020

 It can accommodate residents with dementia

-Residents with dementia find it difficult to sit and eat so the concept of ‘food on the run’ is starting to be implemented in many Aged Care facilities.
+Residents with dementia find it difficult to sit and eat so the concept of ‘food on the run’ is starting to be implemented in many aged care facilities.
 Food which can be easily picked up and eaten in a bite or two while on the move is ideal for these residents.
 Anecdotal evidence is already showing that allowing residents with dementia to eat when and how they like is helping them gain weight and reduce some behaviours.

 Take inspiration from our finger food recipes.